spcl/SMI/README.md

 This repository contains an high-level synthesis implementation of SMI targeting OpenCL and Intel FPGAs, and all the applications used for the evaluation perfomed in the paper: *"Streaming Message Interface: High-Performance Distributed Memory
 Programming on Reconfigurable Hardware"*, Tiziano De Matteis, Johannes de Fine Licht, Jakub Beránek, and Torsten Hofler.
-To appear in Proceedings of the International Conference for High Performance Computing, Networking, Storage, and Analysis, 2019 (SC 2019).
+In Proceedings of the International Conference for High Performance Computing, Networking, Storage, and Analysis, 2019 (SC 2019).

 Please refer to the [wiki](https://github.com/spcl/SMI/wiki) and to the paper for a reference on how to use SMI for your own distributed FPGA programs.